-- An up-to-date list of all your medication, including doses. - Any medication that you may need during the day. - A pair of trainers if you are having an exercise test. - Any additional information you have learned about your family history. - Additional documentation or information about affected family members including post mortem reports, coroner's reports, clinic letters and copies of your own clinic letters from other hospitals, if relevant. - Some things to do, such as reading and puzzle books as there will be time between tests and meetings. - We have a limited amount of toys, so please bring some fun things to do for any children attending the clinic.
+- An up-to-date list of all your medication, including doses. - Any medication that you may need during the day. - A pair of trainers if you are having an exercise test. - Any additional information you have learned about your family history.

+- Some things to do, such as reading and puzzle books as there will be time between tests and meetings. - We have a limited amount of toys, so please bring some fun things to do for any children attending the clinic.